Matir/blog/_posts/2018-09-14-course-review-software-defined-radio-with-hackrf.md

 Over the past two days, I had the opportunity to attend Michael Ossman's course "Software Defined Radio with HackRF" at [Toorcon XX](https://toorcon.org).
 This is a course I've wanted to take for several years, and I'm extremely happy that I finally had the chance.
+I wanted to write up a short review for others considering taking the course.

 ## Course Material ##